Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

     able to locate it at the top of the right toolbar.

     If you're still getting issues, go to File > Project Structure > Project, and make sure your language level is 8.
-You may also need to set the Project SDK to Java 11 too.
-If that doesn't solve it, reach out to your supervisor for help.
+You may also need to set the Project SDK to Java 8 too.
+If that doesn't solve it, reach out to your team lead for help.

 Cool, now we're done with working in persist/.
 Let's move on to creating the Note sub-router.

 ### The Notes Sub-router

 Creating a new sub-router is pretty simple, but first let's take a look at what routing even means.
-Routing is when an application receives a request at a certain endpoint, usually a path in a URL, and performs some associated functionality.
+Routing is when an application receives a request at a certain endpoint, usually a path in a URL, and runs a method to respond to the information provided.
 In the api/ module directory, the main entrypoint is the `ApiMain` class, which is called by `ServiceMain`.
 This class handles starting up the part of the server that listens for incoming connections.
 Part of the `startApi()` method of `ApiMain` is that the `ApiRouter` class is set as the application's main router.
 What that means is that the `ApiRouter` handles actually performing the expected functionality when a route is called.

+Let's go through a high-level example of exactly what happens when a request is made.
+Let's say you load a webpage, what's going on there?
+Once your computer initiates the request, the server hosting the webpage receives a little bit of information about you and what you are trying to do.
+The most important piece of information included there is the path, which could end up looking like the path we put in our API spec (`/api/v1/protected/notes/create`).
+The first thing that the server will do is try to figure out if there are any paths in a list of registered paths that match the request path.
+If one is found, then a method that's been associated with that path will get called, and the other information that the server has been sent in your request gets passed to the method.
+The method can then do whatever work it needs to do and add a response with whatever information it wants to send back.
+That's basically what happens when a request is made.

 <> TODO: find documentation describing routing and stuff